CloudHeroDevOps/comments-evolved/trunk/readme.txt

 Yes, as of 1.4.0 you can.

-= Can I enable or disable commenting systems I'm not using ? = Yes, only choose to show the tabs you wish to use via the G+ Comments Options Page inside the Admin area of your WordPress install.
+= Can I enable or disable commenting systems I'm not using ? = Yes, only choose to show the tabs you wish to use via the plugin Options Page inside the Admin area of your WordPress install.

 = Can I disable WordPress Native comments so all new comments are made via Google+ but still show the historic WordPress Comments ? =
-Yes, just disable WP comments like you normally would and then leave the Show WordPress Comments option checked in the Google+ Comments Options.
+Yes, just disable WP comments like you normally would and then leave the Show WordPress Comments option checked in the plugin Options.

 = What if I ... =
-I can be reached many different ways all listed on http://en.gravatar.com/imbrandon , including Email, Phone, or Other Social Networks.
+Brandon: I can be reached many different ways, all listed on http://en.gravatar.com/imbrandon , including Email, Phone, or Other Social Networks.
+Brandon: find me on http://en.gravatar.com/brandonscurtis.
+I'm busy, so please have something to offer if you want my help.

 == Change Log ==
+= 1.5.8 =
+* added option to associate with a Facebook App ID for centralized Facebook comment moderation

 = 1.5.7 =
 * added transient caching ( 60 seconds ) to the comment count fetching

 = 1.5.6 =
-* reverted comment counting code for now until preformace issues can be resolved in a future update
+* reverted comment counting code for now until performance issues can be resolved in a future update

 = 1.5.5 =
 * udates to the disqus comment count